-In its simplest terms, occupational therapists and occupational therapy assistants help people across the lifespan participate in daily life activities through the therapeutic use of everyday activities (occupations) that are meaningful to them.
-These “skills for the job of living” are necessary to ensure satisfying, fulfilling, and independent lives.
+In simplest terms, occupational therapists and occupational therapy assistants help people participate in daily life activities through the therapeutic use of everyday activities that are meaningful to them.
+These “skills for the job of living” are necessary to ensure satisfying, fulfilling and independent lives.
 Common occupational therapy interventions include helping children with disabilities fully participate in school and social situations, helping people recovering from injury regain skills and providing support for older adults experiencing physical and cognitive changes.

 Pediatric Occupational Therapy

-For children, the primary occupation is play.
-Through play a child develops physically, mentally, and emotionally; allowing them to function effectively within their environment.
-When a deficit or delay exists in development, an Occupational Therapist works closely with the child and family to create a program of activities or adaptations to meet their specific needs through the therapeutic use of play.
+.
+Through play, a child develops physically, mentally, and emotionally allowing them to function effectively within their environment.
+When a deficit or delay exists in development, an occupational therapist works closely with the child and their family to create a program of activities or adaptations to meet the child’s specific needs through the therapeutic use of play.

 Areas of concern often addressed by a pediatric Occupational Therapists include:

-- Fine motor skill challenges Using the hands to complete a task.
-This can include things like writing skills, buttons and snaps, use of utensils and scissors, and picking up small objects
+Fine motor skill challenges using the hands to complete a task.
+This can include things like writing skills, buttons and snaps, use of utensils and scissors, and picking up small objects.

-The specially trained Occupational Therapists at St. Claire Regional's Outpatient Center can help.
-Please call (606) 783-6919 for more information or (606) 783-7676 to schedule an evaluation with an Occupational Therapist.
+Please call 606.783.6919 or 606.783.7676 for more information or to schedule an evaluation with an occupational therapist.